HotCakeX/Harden-Windows-Security/Wiki posts/App Control for Business/How to Create and Deploy a Signed WDAC Policy.md

-# Create and Deploy Signed Application Control (WDAC) Policies
+# How to use Windows Server to Create App Control Code Signing Certificate

 > [!IMPORTANT]\
-> [AppControl Manager](https://github.com/HotCakeX/Harden-Windows-Security/wiki/AppControl-Manager) can easily and quickly generate a Code Signing certificate to be used for signing App Control policies.
+> [AppControl Manager](https://github.com/HotCakeX/Harden-Windows-Security/wiki/AppControl-Manager) can [easily and quickly generate](https://github.com/HotCakeX/Harden-Windows-Security/wiki/Build-New-Certificate) a Code Signing certificate to be used for signing App Control policies.
 >
 > This guide is only for those who want to learn how to setup a Windows Server with Active Directory and Certification Authority roles and create their own CA.